chgodard/hesperos/README.md

 # Installation and Requirements
-The Hesperos plugin is designed to run on Windows (VERSION) and macOS (VERSION) with Python 3.8 / 3.9 / 3.10.
+The Hesperos plugin is designed to run on Windows (11 or less) and MacOS with Python 3.8 / 3.9 / 3.10.

 ## Automatic installation